Blog-Reference and Blog-Reference

 #2 The creation and value of money and near-monies

 #3 Deficit-spending/money-creation is ALWAYS a bad deal for WeThePeople

 #5 Reconstructing the Quantity Theory

-Related 'How Wicksell and the rest got inflation/deflation wrong' and 'Wicksell’s misplaced critique of mathematics' and 'Stephanie Kelton’s legendary Plain-Sight-Ink-Trick' and 'The clock runs down on economics' and 'The sectoral balances obfuscation: stupidity or corruption?' and 'Criminals and the monetary order' and 'The state of MMT?
+Related 'How Wicksell and the rest got inflation/deflation wrong' and 'Wicksell’s misplaced critique of mathematics' and 'Stephanie Kelton’s legendary Plain-Sight-Ink-Trick' and 'The clock runs down on economics' and 'The sectoral balances obfuscation: stupidity or corruption?' and 'The Emergence of Profit and Interest in the Monetary Circuit' and 'The Axiomatic Unity of Circuit, Money, Price and Distribution' and 'Criminals and the monetary order' and 'The state of MMT?
 Stone-dead!'.
 For the full-spectrum refutation of MMT see cross-references MMT.